• Areas of Law

 Jurisdiction for Divorce

-You can apply for a divorce in Australia even if you were not married in Australia.
-The fact that you were married in Australia however is not sufficient alone to establish the grounds of jurisdiction for an Australian divorce.
-For the Federal Circuit Court of Australia to have jurisdiction to grant a divorce, at least one of the parties to the marriage, at the date on which the Application for Divorce is filed, must be able to demonstrate a connection to Australia.
+You can apply for a divorce in Australia even if your marriage did not take place here.
+However, being married in Australia alone is not enough to establish jurisdiction for an Australian divorce.
+For the Federal Circuit and Family Court of Australia to hear and grant your divorce application, at least one party must demonstrate a sufficient connection to Australia at the time the application is filed.

-This is done by fulfilling one or more of the following requirements as set out in section 39 of the Family Law Act 1975, that either party to the marriage:
+To establish jurisdiction, one of the following requirements under section 39 of the Family Law Act 1975 must be met.
+Either party to the marriage must:

-1. Is an Australian citizen by birth or descent;
+1. Be an Australian citizen by birth or descent

-2. Is an Australian citizen by grant of Australian citizenship;
+2. Be an Australian citizen by grant of citizenship

-3. Regards Australia as their home and intends to live indefinitely in Australia;
+3. Regard Australia as their home and intend to live in Australia indefinitely

 We have offices in Sydney, Chatswood, Parramatta, Sutherland and Wollongong.